 Access to invite-only parties at the Sundance Film Festival can be difficult to come by, as they are typically only open to celebrities, filmmakers, industry professionals, and sponsors.
-Here are a few ways to potentially gain access to these parties:

 - Network: Build relationships with industry professionals, filmmakers, and sponsors who can extend an invitation to exclusive events.
 Attend industry panels, seminars, and networking events to make connections.
 Do your best to strike up as many organic conversations with as many people as possible.

 - Volunteer: Volunteering for the Sundance Institute or for specific events can give you an inside look at the festival and the opportunity to meet people who can help you get into exclusive parties.

 - Part-time work: Look for job openings for the festival or for the parties, such as event planning, promotions, or security.
 This will give you access to the parties and the opportunity to network.

 - Be creative: Sometimes, you can gain access to exclusive parties by being creative.
 For example, you can dress up in a costume or come up with a clever pick-up line to get the attention of the people in charge of the party.

 Sundance provides housing to a portion of staff and volunteers at the festival at great expense and are very picky about it, prioritizing people who are known volunteers to them and traveling from out of state and country.